 “A company should have a portfolio of products with different growth rates and different market shares.
 The portfolio composition is a function of the balance between cash flows.… Margins and cash generated are a function of market share.”

 “The Product Portfolio,” 1970

-At the height of its success, in the late 1970s and early 1980s, the growth share matrix (or approaches based on it) was used by about half of all Fortune 500 companies, according to estimates.1 Notes: 1 Philippe C. Haspeslagh, “Portfolio Planning: Uses and Limits,” Harvard Business Review, January 1982.
+At the height of its success, in the late 1970s and early 1980s, the growth share matrix (or approaches based on it) was used by about half of all Fortune 500 companies,

 The matrix helped companies decide which markets and business units to invest in on the basis of two factors—company competitiveness and market attractiveness—with the underlying drivers for these factors being relative market share and growth rate, respectively.
 The logic was that market leadership, expressed through high relative share, resulted in sustainably superior returns.
 In the long run, the market leader obtained a self-reinforcing cost advantage through scale and experience that competitors found difficult to replicate.
 High growth rates signaled the markets in which leadership could be most easily built.